HL7/home-lab-report/input/pagecontent/implementation_guide.md

         <p>This profile constrains the Bundle resource for At-Home Sample Tests.</p>
       </td>
       <td>Bundle.entry</td>
-      <td>Reference to an <a href="StructureDefinition-DiagnosticReport-home-lab-results.html" title="StructureDefinition/Observation-home-lab-test-result"> DiagnosticReport - Home
+      <td>Reference to an <a href="StructureDefinition-DiagnosticReport-at-home-in-vitro-results.html" title="StructureDefinition/Observation-at-home-in-vitro-test-result"> DiagnosticReport - Home
           Lab Results</a> constrained to the specific use case</td>
     </tr>
     <tr>
       <td style="column-width:30%">
-        <a href="StructureDefinition-Device-home-lab-test.html" title="StructureDefinition/Device-home-lab-test">Device - Home Lab Test</a>
+        <a href="StructureDefinition-Device-at-home-in-vitro-test.html" title="StructureDefinition/Device-at-home-in-vitro-test">Device - At-Home In-Vitro Test</a>
       </td>
       <td>
         <p>This profile constrains the Device resource to At-Home Sample Tests.</p>